mfelleisen/Fall19-Fundamentals-I/README.md

 Fall19-Funamentals-I
 ====================

+- private ~~ the PNGs for the GUI, the sample MP3s, and a sample app
 - scribblings ~~ documentation
-- Resources ~~ the PNGs for the GUI and the sample MP3s for files/
-- files/ ~~ a simple client-server system for exchanging and playing MP3s